 2. The abundance of the light elements H, He, Li

-The Big Bang theory predicts that these light elements should
+The Big Bang theory predicts that these light elements

-minutes after the Big Bang.
+first few minutes after the Big Bang.

 3. The cosmic microwave background (CMB) radiation